khalidebn/Cyber-Blogs/README.md

 ## About

-Cyber-Blogs is a personal project for sharing practical knowledge, reflections, and tutorials about cybersecurity.
+Cyber.Articles is a personal project for sharing practical knowledge, reflections, and tutorials about cybersecurity.
 The articles here are written from my perspective as a cybersecurity professional and cover a range of topics, including:

 - Best practices in cybersecurity